danmurrelljr/battleship/README.md

 # Battleship
-Simple battleship implementation in node.js
+Simple battleship implementation in node.js, v6.11.0 or newer

 Run using